 Garden chair teak armrest FSC patio furniture

-BETTERWOOD " ADVICE " GARDEN FURNITURE » QUALITY
+BETTERWOOD » CONSULTING » GARDEN FURNITURE » QUALITY

 Garden furniture quality

-Here you can find out the advantages and disadvantages of the different materials from which garden furniture is made.
-We will tell you which types of wood are best suited for outdoor garden furniture and what role ergonomics play in garden furniture.
+Here you can find out about the advantages and disadvantages of the different materials used to make garden furniture.
+We tell you which woods are best suited for outdoor garden furniture and what role ergonomics play in garden furniture.

-Wood is particularly suitable for garden furniture because it is durable, robust, and sustainable.
-Tropical woods like teak or cumaru are weather-resistant and require little maintenance, while plastic and rattan are cheaper but more environmentally harmful, and metal, while durable, is often less comfortable.
+Wood is particularly suitable for garden furniture as it is durable, robust and sustainable.
+Tropical woods such as teak or cumaru are weather-resistant and require little maintenance, while plastic and rattan are cheaper but more harmful to the environment, and metal is durable but often less comfortable.

 Learn more

-Garden furniture made of plastic and polyrattan is inexpensive, easy to maintain, and weather-resistant, but can heat up considerably in the sun, become brittle, or fade.
-They are hardly sustainable, as they are predominantly made of fossil petroleum, can release microplastics, and are difficult to recycle.
+Plastic and polyrattan garden furniture is inexpensive, easy to care for and weather-resistant, but can heat up in the sun, become brittle or fade.
+They are hardly sustainable as they are mainly made from fossil petroleum, can release microplastics and are difficult to recycle.

 Learn more

-Wooden garden furniture is robust, durable, and blends harmoniously into its natural surroundings.
-It has a sophisticated appearance, complements a variety of garden designs, and can be used on balconies and conservatories alike.
-However, it will change over time under weathering, which is what creates its natural patina.
+Wooden garden furniture is robust, durable and blends harmoniously into its natural surroundings.
+They look elegant, match different garden designs and can be used on balconies as well as in conservatories.
+However, they change over time due to weathering, which gives them their natural patina.

 Learn more

-Metal garden furniture is particularly durable and stable.
-Iron furniture is heavy and robust but requires protection from moisture, while aluminum is lightweight, weather-resistant, and easy to handle.
-Stainless steel is even more durable, albeit more expensive, and combines well with wood to create elegant and long-lasting furniture.
+Metal garden furniture is particularly durable and sturdy.
+Iron furniture is heavy and robust, but requires protection from moisture, while aluminum is lightweight, weather-resistant and easy to handle.
+Stainless steel is even more durable, but more expensive, and combines well with wood to create elegant and durable furniture.

 Learn more

 The best wood for garden furniture is teak.
-It's extremely durable, dimensionally stable, resistant to weather, insects, and pests, and requires comparatively little maintenance.
-Furthermore, the high content of natural oils gives the wood a smooth feel and provides lasting protection for outdoor use.
+It is extremely durable, dimensionally stable, resistant to weathering, insects and pests and requires comparatively little maintenance.
+In addition, the high proportion of natural oils gives the wood a smooth feel and protects it sustainably outdoors.

 Learn more

-The most durable garden furniture is made from high-quality hardwoods such as teak or acacia, as well as durable metals such as stainless steel or aluminum.
-Teak furniture can last over 25 years with proper care and resists weathering, fungi, and insects, while high-quality metal furniture is particularly dimensionally stable and low-maintenance.
-While plastic furniture often lasts a long time, it can become brittle and fade.
+The most durable garden furniture is made of high-quality hardwood such as teak or acacia and durable metals such as stainless steel or aluminum.
+Teak furniture can last for over 25 years with the right care and can withstand the weather, fungi and insects, while high-quality metal furniture is particularly dimensionally stable and low-maintenance.
+Although plastic furniture often lasts a long time, it can become brittle and fade.

 Learn more

 Garden furniture should be ergonomic and space-saving.
-The seat height of chairs should ideally be between 40–50 cm, while for tables, the height should be about 30 cm higher, i.e., 70–80 cm.
-High-back chairs or backrests with lumbar support are suitable for additional comfort, while lower backrests make stacking and storage easier.
+The seat height of chairs should ideally be between 40-50 cm, while the height of tables should be around 30 cm higher, i.e. 70-80 cm.
+High-backed chairs or backrests with lumbar support are suitable for additional comfort, while lower backrests make stacking and storage easier.

 Learn more